 Xenogenic bone is derived from non-living bone of another species, usually a cow.
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.

 Both allogenic and xenogenic bone grafting have an advantage of not requiring a second procedure to harvest your own bone, as with autografts.
 However, because these options lack autograft’s bone-forming properties, bone regeneration may take longer than with autografts, and have a less predictable outcome.

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.
 Bone morphogenic protein-2 is an isolated protein that induces specific cells in our body to form new cartilage and bone.
 During surgery, the BMP is soaked onto and binds with a collagen sponge.
 The sponge is then designed to resorb, or disappear, over time.
 As the sponge dissolves, the bone morphogenic protein stimulates the cells to produce new bone.
 The BMP also disappears once it has completed its task of “jump-starting” the normal bone healing process.

 Since there is no need to harvest bone from a second donor site, patients are spared donor site pain.
 Complications from the graft harvest site are also eliminated.

 Visit www.bmp2.com for more information on this bone graft substitute.

 Drs.
-Wolf, Perry, Gray and Koslovsky will determine which type of bone graft material is best suited to your particular needs.
+Wolf, Perry and Gray will determine which type of bone graft material is best suited to your particular needs.